FLAT

 break

 break stops the flow processing for the current request.
-It may be used in sub flows or the init flow, too.
+It may be used in or the , too.

 Response processing (such as validation and sending out the response) will continue, though.